lolejeun/US01/README.md

 **5. US01_5**

-Game of thrones part 2 : make a real graph (make a graph from GOT book NLP)
+Game of thrones part 3 & 4 : make a real graph (make a graph from GOT book NLP)

 **Plus**

-get wiki awoif list of characters

-make a graph from GOT book NLP
+    1 Prepare Characters Dict from AWOIF
+    2 Book to Graph – Game of Thrones Experiment
+    3 PCA Analysis